Skip to content

 Scottish Fold cat breed information and advice

-Scottish Fold cats can be traced back to a white farm cat called Suzie, born in Perthshire, Scotland in 1961.
-Suzie had an unusual fold in her ears, caused by a naturally occurring mutation.
-First known as lop-eared cats, this marked the first stage of their development.
+Scottish Fold cats can be traced back to farm cats in Scotland in the 1960s.
+They were first known as lop-eared cats thanks to the distinctive fold in their ears, this marked the first stage of their development.

-But what separates them and makes them distinguishable from other cat breeds, also makes them controversial.
+But, what separates them from other cat breeds, also makes them controversial.
 The distinctive fold of the ears is sometimes seen as an undesirable deformity.
 As it stands, the Scottish Fold (or Highland Fold as the long-haired version is known) isn’t recognised by the Governing Council of the Cat Fancy of Great Britain.
-Our guide helps you decide whether a Scottish Fold cat is right for you.
+Read our guide to decide whether a Scottish Fold cat is right for you.

 Scottish Fold cat facts